Attendance at Woodlands

 Attendance and punctuality have a high profile at our school and there is a whole school approach to ensuring all pupils are attending every session to take advantage of the excellent opportunities here and prepare them for their lives beyond school.
 Attainment is strongly linked to attendance and pupils who miss between 10 to 20% of school (between 19 to 38 days per year) stand only a 35% chance of achieving five or more good GCSEs compared to 72% of those who miss fewer than 5% of school.
 On average pupils who miss 17 or more days in a school year lose one full grade in their GCSEs.
 Keen to ensure that all pupils fulfil their potential at Woodlands, all staff, lead by the Attendance Team, are keen to work collaboratively with our pupils and families to ensure all of young people are in lessons, achieving excellence and we look forward to working with you to ensure this.

-Nicola White, Associate Deputy Head Teacher
+Miss White, Deputy Head Teacher

 What we strive for?